bad-mushroom/gamelogs-parser/README.md

 ### Queue Log Files

-All log files are stored in an "incoming" directory where the queue command will scan, deduplicate, and prep the file for being parsed.
+All log files are stored in an "incoming" directory where the queue command will scan, de-duplicate, and prep the file for being parsed.

 ```
 ./gamelogs logs:queue